bellmit/attic/articles/decisions.rst

 3. The quorum for the decision; and

-4. Any other essential information, as defined by the rules authorizing the decision.
+4. Any other essential information, as defined by the articles authorizing the decision.

 Publishing a valid notice in this way initiates the voting period for the